 Cross-functional Team Formation

 Form teams that include representatives from all relevant departments, such as design, manufacturing, quality assurance, marketing, and after-sales service.
-This ensures that all aspects of the product life-cycle are considered from the get-go, reducing the likelihood of late-stage modifications and ensuring a smoother transition from design to production.
+This ensures that all aspects of the product life cycle are considered from the outset, reducing the likelihood of late-stage modifications and ensuring a smoother transition from design to production.

 Foster an environment where open communication is encouraged from the earliest stages of product development.
-Early communication helps identify potential challenges or bottlenecks, ensuring they are addressed before they escalate.
+Early communication helps identify potential challenges or bottlenecks and ensures they are addressed before they escalate.
 It also ensures all team members are aligned on goals and expectations.

 Use of Collaborative Tools